Global strategic petroleum reserves

 Global strategic petroleum reserves (GSPR) refer to crude oil inventories (or stockpiles) held by the government of a particular country, as well as private industry, to safeguard the economy and help maintain national security during an energy crisis.

 Strategic reserves are intended to be used to cover short-term supply disruptions.

-In 2004, approximately 4.1 Goilbbl of oil was held in strategic reserves by International Energy Agency member states, of which 1.4 billion is government-controlled and the remainder held by private industry.
+As of March 9, 2026, approximately 1.8 Goilbbl of oil was held in strategic reserves by International Energy Agency member states.
+In 2004, approximately 4.1 Goilbbl of oil was held in these strategic reserves, of which 1.4 billion is government-controlled and the remainder held by private industry.
 In February 2022, this amounted to close to two years' worth of net oil imports held in IEA member states' strategic petroleum reserves.
-The U.S. Strategic Petroleum Reserve has consistently held the largest strategic reserve.
 Some non-IEA countries have started work on their own strategic petroleum reserves.
-China has the largest of these new reserves.
+China has the largest of these new reserves, and largest national strategic reserve by 2026.
 Global oil consumption is in the region of 0.1 Goilbbl per day.
 The 4.1 billion barrels reserve held in 2004 would be equivalent to 41 days of current production.